Who Is Erik Menendez?

 Documentaries and Other TV Projects

-In 2017 prior to the airing of the ABC News special Truth and Lies: The Menendez Brothers—American Sons, American Murderers, Lyle Menendez told an interviewer that he still regularly corresponded with his brother, and that Erik was working with terminally ill and physically challenged inmates.
+In 2017 prior to the airing of the news special Truth and Lies: The Menendez Brothers — American Sons, American Murderers, Lyle told an interviewer that he still regularly corresponded with his brother, and that Erik was working with terminally ill and physically challenged inmates.

 'Law & Order: True Crime: The Menendez Murders'

-That June, their twisted family story was the subject of the Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty Menendez, and a few months later, acclaimed actress Edie Falco headlined the new series Law & Order: True Crime: The Menendez Murders.
+That June, their twisted family story was the subject of the Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty, and a few months later, acclaimed actress Edie Falco headlined the new series Law & Order: True Crime: The Menendez Murders.

 'The Menendez Murders: Erik Tells All'